creativeArtie/Writer-Studio/design/standard.md

     - short describing on the first line, and a noun phrase.
     - if the class is the head of the group of classes add purpose undered list
 - order of class elements:
-    - static variable
-    - static classes
-    - nested classes
-    - class field
-    - constuctor
+    - initalization methods first
-    - get and set methods (with get method first)
+    - the major and complex methods second, group by feature / method relations
-    - other methods
+    - getters before setters and after the the major methods
-    - overriding methods
+    - overriding methods last, order from direct parent class to `Object` class
 - the order can be change when grouping is involved.
 - no new line after the last brace